mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 > “Would you actually buy this over what you use now?”

 You’ll get the truth.
-Facial reactions, confusion, excitement, hesitation — these subtle cues help you spot gaps and opportunities before spending big on production or marketing.
+Facial reactions, confusion, excitement, hesitation, these subtle cues help you spot gaps and opportunities before spending big on production or marketing.

 At Consumer Kanvas, this is what we do every day.
 We run **live Focus Group Discussions (FGDs)** that help you test: